Canon 6D Mark II vs Sony RX10 III

 Review summary: Canon 6D Mark II vs Sony RX10 III

-So what is the bottom line?
-Is the Canon 6D Mark II better than the Sony RX10 III or vice versa?
+So what conclusions can be drawn?
+Is there a clear favorite between the Canon 6D Mark II and the Sony RX10 III?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (26 vs 20MP) with a 14% higher linear resolution.

 - Better image quality: Scores substantially higher (15 points) in the DXO overall assessment.